WileyIntelligentSolutions/wiley-dash-boilerplate2/README.md

 [.env](.env)

 You will need to create this yourself because it is not included in the git repo.
 When running locally, store you credentials in this file.
-NEVER include real credentials in your code and never add .env files to your git repos!
+NEVER include credentials in your code and never add .env files to your git repos!

 [.gitignore](.gitignore)